Model-independent searches of new physics in DARWIN with a semi-supervised deep learning pipeline: Optimization of the supervised contribution

-The above results highlight the importance of taking a semi-supervised approach: the fact that the power to reject $\mathcal{H}_0$ is maximised for $R\neq0, \infty$ shows explicitly the need for a combined supervised and unsupervised approach in order to maximise sensitivity to anomalous physics.
-The interplay between the choice of anomaly score, the number of unsupervised and supervised components, as well as optimal $R$ value for different data structures is interesting but beyond the scope of this study and is left for future work.
-We also acknowledge that in principle $R$ could be recast as a learnable parameter during training, although we chose to leave this to future study.
-For this work, we adopt an optimised $R$ value of $R=2.5\times10^5$.
+The above results highlight the importance of taking a semi-supervised approach: the fact that the power to reject $\mathcal{H}_0$ is maximized for $R\neq0, \infty$ shows explicitly the need for a combined supervised and unsupervised approach in order to maximize sensitivity to anomalous physics.
+In principle, $R$ could be recast as a learnable parameter during training, although we chose to leave this to future study.
+For this work, we adopt an optimized $R$ value of $R=2.5\times10^5$.

-Previous studies observed that classifiers can perform well as anomaly detectors (see for example Ref. \cite{builtjes2024attention}).
-An admixture of many supervised and/or unsupervised components could offer additional advantages, for example by further exploiting the topological structure of events observed in the latent space.
+Previous studies observed that classifiers can perform well as anomaly detectors (see, for example, Ref. \cite{builtjes2024attention}).
+An admixture of many supervised and/or unsupervised components could offer additional advantages, for example, by further exploiting the topological structure of events observed in the latent space.
 Indeed, Fig.~\ref{fig:marginal_power} indicates non-triviality via the two observed local minima in the $R$ dependence of the median sensitivity.
-We see that the latent data feature that is learnt by the VAE was the event recoil energy, whilst the classifier learns the type of event.
-Both of these features are crucial to a new physics discovery, regardless of origin.
-It may then follow that other auxiliary models trained on the same and/or combinations/sets of prompt detector outputs may yield even better anomaly awareness.
-We leave this as an interesting question for future work in this domain.
+We see that the latent data feature that is learned by the VAE was the event recoil energy, whilst the classifier learns the type of event.
+Both of these features are crucial to a new physics discovery, regardless of origin. {It may then follow that other auxiliary models trained on the same and/or combinations/sets of prompt detector outputs may yield even better anomaly awareness.
+We leave this as an interesting question for future work in this domain.}